HyZET: A Design and Feasibility Study of a Fuel Cell-Powered Commercial Harbor Craft

 Project Result

 The HyZET consortium analyzed baseline tugboat operations at the Port of Los Angeles.
 This analysis was used to develop a general arrangement for the tugboat and to size the fuel cell and battery energy storage systems.
 The HyZET consortium also conducted an economic analysis, cost-benefit analysis, and regulatory analysis for the vessel.
-Additionally, the consortium evaluated liquid hydrogen supply pathways and bunkering options for the vessel.
+Additionally, the consortium evaluated liquid hydrogen supply pathways and fuel bunkering options for the vessel.
 The final report for this project can be found on the California Energy Commission website or by clicking the link below.

 View Final ReportThe Issue